 Formula 1 has had a heightened presence in America in the past decade thanks to the revival of the United States Grand Prix and the emergence of new American team Haas.
-The team enjoyed their best season yet with fifth in the Constructors’ Championship in 2018, but struggled in 2019.
+The team enjoyed their best season yet with fifth in the Constructors’ Championship in 2018, but struggled in the last two seasons.

 |First F1 Appearance||2016 Australian Grand Prix|